Diabetes Symptoms Quiz -- test yourself for symptoms

 That’s correct: even if you are diabetic and have chronically elevated blood sugar levels, it’s possible today with the best kind of treatment to lower them and actually stop the physical deterioration!

-The following diabetes symptoms quiz can only lists conditions that you might recognize yourself.
+The following diabetes symptoms quiz can only list conditions that you might recognize yourself.

 Symptoms: test yourself

-If you have several of the symptoms listed on this diabetes symptoms quiz, please consider getting proper diagnostic tests by your physician or other licensed medical professional.
+If you have several of the symptoms listed on this diabetes symptoms quiz, please consider getting proper diagnostic tests by your physician or licensed medical professionals.

 Again, the questions here on this quiz page are not definitive.
 Even having positive answers to several of them does not entail that you are diabetic.

 However, if you do have positive answers to some of these questions, we encourage you to make an appointment with your physician for a definitive diabetes screening.